ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    specifies the destination for the two report types that are supported.

-   The place such URIs are specified (see {#general-record-format}) allows a list of these to be provided.
+   The place such URIs are specified (see Section 6.3) allows a list of these to be provided.
 A report is normally sent to each listed URI in the order provided by the Domain Owner.
 Receivers MAY impose a limit on the number of URIs to which they will send reports but MUST support the ability to send to at least two.
 The list of URIs is separated by commas (ASCII 0x2C).

    Each URI can have associated with it a maximum report size that may be sent to it.
 This is accomplished by appending an exclamation